kaczynskis/SnakesAndLaddersFinalProj/ProgressUpdates.md

 -Last week, we made the classes for the client and server.
 -During this week, we set up the BoardPair, Gameboard, and Gridbox classes and are nearly finished with them.
 -A challenge that we faced this week was conceptualizing the gameplay and figuring out how all of the classes will work together.

+Week 5:

+-Last week, we made the BoardPair, Gameboard, and Gridbox classes.
+-This week, we finished the Gameboard, BoardPair, DiceRoller, and Server class.
+We also began to work on the multi-threading that is required for our game to work.
+-The challenge we encountered this week was trying to understand how multi-threading works, as we both do not have any real experience implementing it in the past.